-The Cairngorms has a longstanding tradition of visitors coming to participate in shooting and fishing.
+The Cairngorms has a longstanding tradition of visitors coming to participate in countryside sports (shooting and fishing).
 It provides important income to many estates and the wider community through the provision of services to this market.
-It is important to recognise the contribution of this sector and keep abreast of issues affecting its performance and input to the tourism economy.
+However, it has tended to be seen as an activity that is separate from other forms of tourism.
+This should be addressed, as an opportunity for tourism businesses to strengthen their product offers and sporting estates to gain more benefit from tourism to support traditional land uses linked to the area's special environmental qualities.